mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Explanations without metaphor would be difficult if not impossible, for in order to describe the unknown, we must resort to concepts that we know and understand, and that is the essence of metaphor.
+> Explanations without metaphor would be difficult if not impossible, for to describe the unknown, we must resort to concepts that we know and understand, and that is the essence of metaphor.

 *Earl MacCormac*